MarkBind/markbind/docs/userGuide/syntax/code.md

 ##### Printing optimization

-Markbind automatically enhances the readability of your code blocks when printing:
-- **Light theme for clarity**: Ensures optimal contrast by switching code blocks to the light theme when printing.
-- **Soft Wrapping for Readability**: Prevents code from being cut off by applying soft wrapping within code blocks.
-Line numbers are added to maintain context when wrapping occurs.
+Markbind enhances the readability of your code blocks for printing by applying soft wrapping, ensuring code doesn't get cut off.
+Additionally, line numbers are added to maintain context when wrapping occurs.

 #### Inline Code